x1337cn/AutoPIF-Next/README.md

 ### What is the purpose of this App? :
 + **This app automatically download working pif.json from this repository**

+### It was reported on the Official Pif group, people that are using a custom kernel are not passing device integrity anymore.
+Pif is not working for them since 25/01/24

++ **Solution is only change kernel**

++ **Confirmed Custom Rom running on LOS trips device integrity.
+Tried to use another custom kernel and it passes the device integrity**

++ **This is happening only for some people, not all!**
++ - AS FOR NOW :
++ - some pixel stock kernels
++ - some sultan kernels
++ - some lineage os kernels
++ - The fp is valid

 ### App usage and PlayIntegrityCheck Demonstration
 + **AutoPIF Next V1.3**
 ![](https://github.com/x1337cn/AutoPIF-Next/blob/main/screen-20240120-025803-ezgif.com-video-to-gif-converter.gif)